| Read Time: 3 minutes

 Therefore, if you get into a car accident in Waldorf, Maryland, you will still have to worry about the issue of contributory negligence preventing your recovery for your injury.

-Contributory negligence (or contrib, as we lawyers call it) is a defense to a personal injury case which is only available in Maryland and 6 other states (including Virginia, by the way).
+Contributory negligence (or contrib, as Waldorf car accident lawyers call it) is a defense to a personal injury case which is only available in Maryland and 6 other states (including Virginia, by the way).

 Under the legal doctrine of contrib, if you are partially at fault for your own accident – even 1% at fault – you cannot make a personal claim at all.
 It is a complete bar to a personal injury claim in Waldorf, Maryland.

 The jury will be asked to decide if you were negligent in the accident.
-If the jury finds that you were negligent for your own car accident or other personal injury, you lose the case completely.
+If the jury finds that you were even a tiny bit negligent for your own car accident or other personal injury, you lose the case completely.
 You get nothing.

 The defense does have the burden of proof in showing that you were negligent for your accident.
 So the burden is on them to come up with the evidence and make the case to the jury.
 However, some actions taken by a Plaintiff are so obviously negligent that past court cases have held they result in contributory negligence as a matter of law.
 That means the Judge will rule against you before the case even gets to a jury.